ad4mvojtech/efd/05-storytelling/draft-1.md

 Another thing apart from gaming and obsessing over weird stuff is being creative.
 I really enjoy the creative process of making things.
 When I was younger I was going to ceramics course with my sister.
 Now I'd like to get back into it.
 In my plans is also creating my own rug ( it is called tufting ).
 Recently I have been cutting beer bottles, so I have created nice glasses.
 It is harder then it seems because keeping the cutting line straight is really hard.
 Apart from these things I would really like to get a tattoo course, since I have many tattoos myself.

 ## AVATAR THE LAST AIRBENDER
 The one series that really got my heart is ATLA.
 Not the one on netflix, but the original animated one.
 I love the storyline and the bending of elements.
 I also really like the animation style, that seems somehow very basic, but nice.
 This fascination with elements comes from early age, when I loved the series called W.I.T.C.H., which is about five girls where each one wield a single element (water, fire, earth, wind).
+This show was really ahead of its time, since they showed all the races and also sexualities.
+It saddens me to this day, that the show didnt get additional series, eventho the comic did.

+- will : power over electricity, also a leader of the group, has the ''heart''
+- irma : power over water
+- taranee: power over fire
+- cornelia: power over earth
+- haylin: power over air

 ## BOOK - CONVERSTAIONS ON LOVE
 The books I read now are in focus on self-development, helping me in my journey of personal growth.
-Recently, I completed a book titled 'Conversations on Love,' which I found truly remarkable.
+Recently, I completed a book titled 'Conversations on Love, by Natasha Lunn,  which I found truly remarkable.
 I highly recommend it to anyone struggling with issues of self-love and the pressure to find romantic fulfillment.
-This insightful book helped me navigate my own self-love journey and provided invaluable insights into reframing perspectives on relationships and love in general.
+This book has truly helped me navigate my own self-love journey.
+It has provided insights into reframing perspectives on relationships and love in general.

+If you think this book might be interested, here are two other that you can check out:
+- Things, we
+- Everthing I know about love by Dolly Alderton
+- Things we don't talk about by Pandora Owl